 For more information about this program, call the IRS Monday through Friday during regular business hours and ask for your Taxpayer Education Coordinator.
-Check your telephone book for the local number of the IRS office closest to you or you can call 1-800-829-1040
+Check your telephone book for the local number of the IRS office closest to you or you can call 1-800-829-1040.

 Your Business Tax Kit.
 Your Business Tax Kit is an assortment of IRS forms and publications to help taxpayers who operate their own businesses.
-To order the kit, see How To Get Forms, Publications, and Other Information, later.
-The kit consists of the following items:
+To order the kit, see Free tax services, later.
+The kit consists of the following items.